 Already familiar with the concepts of AC-coupling and regulating PV inverter output power by frequency shifting?
-Skip to the factor 1.0 rule.
+Skip to the requirements and limitations:

 In an AC-coupled system, a grid-tied PV inverter is connected to the output of a Multi, Inverter or Quattro.
 PV power is first used to power the loads, then to charge the battery, and any excess PV power can be fed back to the grid.